belav/csharpier/CONTRIBUTING.md

 - https://sharplab.io/ is useful for understanding the AST that is produced from some C# code
 - https://www.linqpad.net/ can also show the AST, but is less forgiving with errors in your code.
 - https://www.sapehin.com/blog/csharp-via-roslynapi-the-big-picture/ gives an overview of all the different syntax nodes in c#

+### Issues
+If you plan to contribute by working on an issue, you can assign it to yourself by adding a comment `.assign`